BDC Hamburger Icon

 7. Beacons can improve healthcare.

 Japan’s massive Nagoya University Hospital uses beacons to monitor patients’ vital signs and track patient and employee locations.
-When a patient’s vital signs – such as heart rate, movement and stress level – exceed or dip below specific levels, beacons alert the staff immediately.
-In addition to improving response time and reducing negative patient outcomes, beacons can be used to calculate the amount of time medical staff spends with patients to improve efficiency and care.
+When a patient’s vital signs, such as heart rate, movement and stress level, exceed or dip below specific levels, beacons alert the staff immediately.
+In addition to improving response time and reducing adverse patient outcomes, beacons can be used to calculate the time medical staff spends with patients to improve efficiency and care.

 Nursing homes can use a similar system to monitor residents’ health and movement.
 For example, if a patient with dementia wanders off, beacons can alert staff immediately, allowing them to respond and keep the patient safe.
 Doctors’ offices can use beacons for contactless check-in, prompting the system to pull up patient records, which reduces wait times.